Northern Epirus: Ottoman period

 The Greek general Spyromilios, a native of Himara, fought for the incorporation of Epirus in Greece.

 The local Ottoman authority was mainly exercised by Muslim Albanians.
 There were specific parts of Epirus that enjoyed local autonomy, such as Himarë, Droviani, or Moscopole.
 In spite of the Ottoman presence, Christianity prevailed in many areas and became an important reason for preserving the Greek language, which was also the language of trade.
 Between the 16th and 19th centuries, inhabitants of the region participated in the Greek Enlightenment.
 One of the leading figures of that period, the Orthodox missionary Cosmas of Aetolia, traveled and preached extensively in northern Epirus, founding the Acroceraunian School in Himara in 1770.
 It is believed that he founded more than 200 Greek schools until his execution by Turkish authorities near Berat.
 In addition, the Moscopole printing house, the first in the Balkans after that of Constantinople, was founded in Moscopole.
 From the mid-18th century trade in the region was thriving and a great number of educational facilities and institutions were founded throughout the rural regions and the major urban centers as benefactions by several Greek entrepreneurs of the region.
 In Korçë a special community fund was established that aimed at the foundation of Greek cultural institutions.
+In the late Ottoman period, Northern Epirus had 726 Greek schools with a total of 1,377 teachers and 22,741 students.